TakoAI/Assessment-Assistant-Research/README.md

    - Can there have multiple targets in an image (Yes/No)
    - Is there similar non-target objects in an image (Yes/No)
  - Target Value
-   - Classification false positive
+   - Classification false positive, false negative, true positive
-   - Classification false negative
    - Mean Average Precision (mAP)

 ### Model Evaluation